kristiyantodorov/tic-tac-toe/README.md

 # tic-tac-toe

-A tic-tac-toe game with AI opponent which never loses.
+A tic-tac-toe game versus AI opponent which never loses.